ekrell/emily-usv/README.md

 	ARMING_CHECK          None

  **Set communiction failsafe behaviors.** Communication failsafes can occur from loss of RC transmitter and from loss of GCS telemetry.
 Failsafe actions determine what the vehicle will do when a loss of communication is detected.
 The parameter `FS_ACTION` controls communication loss and  `FS_GCS_ENABLE` applies the failsafe to GCS telemetry (and not just RC).
 I want to vehicle to return-to-launch (RTL) on loss, and the following settings should do so.
-However, I have found that the vehicle **always enters hold mode whenever anything problematic occurs**.
+However, I have found that the vehicle **always enters `Hold` mode whenever anything problematic occurs**.

 	FS_ACTION          RTL
 	FS_GCS_ENABLE      Enabled